What is Azure Database for MySQL?

-Azure Database for MySQL is a relational database service in the Microsoft cloud based on MySQL Community Edition database engine.
+Azure Database for MySQL is a relational database service in the Microsoft cloud based on the MySQL Community Edition (available under the GPLv2 license) database engine, versions 5.6, 5.7, and 8.0.
 Azure Database for MySQL delivers:

-These capabilities require almost no administration, and all are provided at no additional cost.
-They allow you to focus on rapid app development and accelerating your time to market, rather than allocating precious time and resources to managing virtual machines and infrastructure.
-In addition, you can continue to develop your application with the open source tools and platform of your choice, and deliver with the speed and efficiency your business demands without having to learn new skills.
+These capabilities require almost no administration and all are provided at no additional cost.
+They allow you to focus on rapid app development and accelerating your time to market rather than allocating precious time and resources to managing virtual machines and infrastructure.
+In addition, you can continue to develop your application with the open-source tools and platform of your choice to deliver with the speed and efficiency your business demands, all without having to learn new skills.

 - Create an Azure Database for MySQL server using Azure portal